nvpro-samples/build_all/README.md

 Shows how to render per-part IDs efficiently.
 This can be used for selection for or id/item-buffer rasterization where a pixel represents each part uniquely.

 * A CAD object is made of many parts; rendering them all individually is too slow.
-Use `gl_PrimitiveID` to accelerate the process and allow larger drawcalls that represent many parts at once.
+Use `gl_PrimitiveID` to accelerate the process and allow larger draw calls that represent many parts at once.
 * Use 64-bit atomics to do a very cheap selection highlight mechanism in the fragment shader.

 **Tags**: idbuffer, item buffer, optimization, selection highlight